+Like its rival AutoNation, Group 1 Automotive is focusing on growing market share through acquisitions of import and luxury brand dealerships.
+The Houston-based auto dealer is also expanding internationally, both in the UK (where it already has an established presence) and in Brazil, a relatively new market for the company.
+Those countries accounted for 16% of sales in 2015.
 The company's strategy also includes growing its higher margin parts and services business, growing its share of the new and used vehicle market, taking advantage of its size to boost efficiency, and continuing to make strategic acquisitions.
 In recent years Group 1 has seen import and luxury brands account for an increased share of its business.

 Mergers and Acquisitions

 In 2016, Group 1 acquired London-based Spire Automotive Group's twelve dealerships, including four Audi dealerships and three BMW/MINI dealerships, which will continue to use the Spire brand name.
 The acquired dealerships are expected to bring in approximately $575 million per year.
 The acquisition could also further Group 1's relationships with BMW and the Volkswagen Group in the UK.